What Were the Effects of Colonialism?

 1.1 Renaissance and Knowledge of Geography

-• The Renaissance in Europe in the 14th and 15th centuries led to developments in science, art, and geography.
+- The Renaissance in Europe in the 14th and 15th centuries led to developments in science, art, and geography.

-• There was growing inspiration for the discovery of new sea routes and geographical areas.
+- There was growing inspiration for the discovery of new sea routes and geographical areas.

 1.2 Mercantile Revolution and Economic Reasons

-• The 15th and 16th centuries saw rapid growth in trade in Europe, known as the “Merchant Revolution”.
+- The 15th and 16th centuries saw rapid growth in trade in Europe, known as the “Merchant Revolution”.

-• There was a need to travel to Asia, Africa, and the Americas for new trade opportunities for textiles, spices, gold, and silver.
+- There was a need to travel to Asia, Africa, and the Americas to pursue new textile trade opportunities.

 1.3 Religion and Religious Propaganda

-• The feeling of expansion of Christianity was strong in Europe.
+- The feeling of expansion of Christianity was strong in Europe.

-• Through colonialism, the Church and missionaries attempted to convert non-Christian areas.
+- Through Colonialism, the Church and missionaries attempted to convert non-Christian areas.

 1.4 Impact of the Industrial Revolution

-• By the 18th century, Europe needed large quantities of raw materials.
+- By the 18th Century, Europe needed large quantities of raw materials.

 High quality, trusted Amazon product with excellent customer ratings.
-Perfect for daily use and great value for money.

 Check Price on Amazon